LemaireJean-Baptiste/eventstudy/docs-src/source/api/index.md

    :titlesonly:
    :glob:

-   EventStudy: For single event <EventStudy>
+   For a single event <eventstudy.Single>
-   EventStudyBatch: For a sample of events <EventStudyBatch>
+   For an aggregate of events <eventstudy.Multiple>
 ```